pantheon-systems/documentation/source/content/drush-versions.md

 tags: [devdrush, services, pantheonyml]
 categories: [drupal,workflow,platform,develop]
 ---

+The Drush version is set to the default Pantheon Platform version of Drush at the time the site was created.
 By default, Pantheon runs Drush 8 on newly created Drupal sites.
+You can [check your current Drush version via Terminus](#verify-current-drush-version).

 Drush 8 is compatible with Drupal 6, 7, and 8.

-The Drush version is set when the site is created.
-Sites created before Nov 4, 2015 (and Drupal 8 sites created before Sep 3, 2015) use an older version of Drush that is incompatible with later versions of PHP.
-You can [check your current Drush version via Terminus](#verify-current-drush-version).
-Updating Drush can be accomplished by [a simple addition to your pantheon.yml file](#configure-drush-version) below.

-Drush 10 is available for [site-local installation](#site-local-drush-usage).
+Drush 10 is available with the [simple addition to your pantheon.yml file](#configure-drush-version) shown below or for [site-local installation](#site-local-drush-usage).
 It requires Drupal 8 or newer, [Composer](/composer/), and PHP 7.1 or newer.

 <Alert title="Note" type="info">